serz/lite-adserver-ui/README.md

 ### Backend Connection

-This UI dashboard is designed to work with the [Lite Adserver](https://github.com/serz/lite-adserver) backend.
-Make sure you have the backend running and properly configured before using this dashboard.
+This UI dashboard connects to the [Lite Adserver](https://github.com/serz/lite-adserver) backend at [lite-adserver.affset.com](https://lite-adserver.affset.com).
+The API client automatically handles authentication and communication with the ad server.

 ## Authentication